formidablejs/formidablejs.org/docs/craftsman.md

 ### Writing Output

-To send output to the console, you may use the line, `info`, `write`, `line`, and `error` methods.
+To send output to the console, you may use the `message`, `info`, `succces,` `write`, `line`, and `error` methods.
 Each of these methods will use appropriate ANSI colors for their purpose.
 For example, let's display some general information to the user.
 Typically, the info method will display in the console as green colored text:

 <Tabs
     defaultValue={State.language}